whl1729/note/computer/cpp/primer/18_tools_for_large_programs.md

 20. Overloading and using Directives: Differently from how using declarations work, it is not an error if a using directive introduces a function that has the same parameters as an existing function.
 As with other conflicts generated by using directives, there is no problem unless we try to call the function without specifying whether we want the one from the namespace or from the current scope.

-### Multiple and Virtual Inheritance
+### 18.3 Multiple and Virtual Inheritance

-1. The order in which base classes are constructed depends on the order in which they appear in the class derivation list.
-The order in which they appear in the constructor initializer list is irrelevant.
+1. ***The order in which base classes are constructed depends on the order in which they appear in the class derivation list.*** The order in which they appear in the constructor initializer list is irrelevant. （伍注：与类成员的初始化顺序类似）

 2. A derived class can inherit its constructors from one or more of its base classes.
 It is an error to inherit the same constructor (i.e., one with the same parameter list) from more than one base class.